Friday, February 23, 2018

 now and for ever.

-• Matthew 5, 20: An uprightness which surpasses that of the Pharisees.
-This first verse presents the general key of everything which follows in Matthew 5, 20-48.
-The word Justice never appears in the Gospel of Mark, and it appears seven times in that of Matthew (Mt 3, 15; 5, 6.10.20; 6, 1.33; 21, 32).
+Matthew 5:20: An uprightness which surpasses that of the Pharisees.
+This first verse presents the general key of everything which follows in Matthew 5:20-48.
+The word Justice never appears in the Gospel of Mark, and it appears seven times in that of Matthew (Mt 3:15; 5:6.10.20; 6:1.33; 21:32).
 This has something to do with the situation of the communities for which Mark wrote.
-The religious ideal of the Jews of the time was “to be just before God”.
-The Pharisees taught: “Persons attain justice before God when they succeed to observe all the norms of the law in all its details!”
-This teaching generated a legalistic oppression and caused great anguish in persons, because it was very difficult to be able to observe all the norms (cfr.
-Rm 7, 21-24).
-This is why Matthew takes the words of Jesus on justice to show that it has to surpass the justice of the Pharisees (Mt, 5, 20).
-According to Jesus, justice does not come from what I do for God observing the law, but rather from what God does for me, accepting me as his son, as his daughter.
-The new ideal which Jesus proposes is the following: “Therefore, be perfect as perfect is your Heavenly Father!”
-(Mt 5, 48).
-That means: You will be just before God when you try to accept and forgive persons as God accepts and pardons me, in spite of my defects and sins.
+The religious ideal of the Jews of the time was to be just before God.
+The Pharisees taught: people attain justice before God when they succeed to observe all the norms of the law in all its details!
+This teaching generated a legalistic oppression and caused great anguish in the people because it was very difficult to be able to observe all the norms (cfr.
+Rm 7:21-24).
+This is why Matthew takes the words of Jesus on justice to show that it has to surpass the justice of the Pharisees (Mt, 5:20).
+According to Jesus, justice does not come from what I do for God in observing the law, but rather from what God does for me, accepting me as His son or as His daughter.
+The new ideal which Jesus proposes is the following: therefore, be perfect as is your Heavenly Father!
+(Mt 5:48).
+That means: you will be just before God when you try to accept and forgive people as God accepts and pardons me, in spite of my defects and sins.

-• By means of these five very concrete examples, Jesus shows us what to do in order to attain this greater justice which surpasses the justice of the Scribes and the Pharisees.
+By means of these five very concrete examples, Jesus shows us what to do in order to attain this greater justice which surpasses the justice of the and the Pharisees.
 As we can see, today’s Gospel takes the example of the new interpretation of the fifth commandment: You shall not kill!
-Jesus has revealed what God wanted when he gave this commandment to Moses.
+Jesus has revealed what God wanted when He gave this commandment to Moses.

-• Matthew 5, 23-24.
+Matthew 5:23-24.
 The perfect worship which God wants.
-In order to be accepted by God and to remain united to him, it is necessary to reconcile oneself with the brother, the sister.
+In order to be accepted by God and to remain united to Him, it is necessary to reconcile oneself with brother and sister.
 Before the destruction of the Temple, in the year 70, when the Christian Jews participated in the pilgrimages in Jerusalem to present their offerings at the altar and to pay their promises, they always remembered this phrase of Jesus.
 In the year 80, at the time when Matthew wrote, the Temple and the Altar no longer existed.
 They had been destroyed by the Romans.
 The community and the communitarian celebration became the Temple and the Altar of God.

-• Matthew 5, 25-26: To reconcile oneself.
+Matthew 5:25-26: To reconcile oneself.
 One of the points on which the Gospel of Matthew exists the most is reconciliation.
-That indicates that in the communities of that time, there were many tensions among the radical groups with diverse tendencies and sometimes even opposed ones.
-Nobody wanted to cede before the other.
+That indicates that in the communities of that time, there were many tensions among the radical groups with diverse tendencies and sometimes even opposing ones.
+Nobody wanted to cede to the other.
 There was no dialogue.
-Matthew enlightens this situation with the words of Jesus on reconciliation which request acceptance and understanding.
-Because the only sin that God does not forgive is our lack of pardon toward others (Mt 6, 14).
-That is why, try to reconcile yourself before it is too late!
+Matthew enlightens this situation with the words of Jesus on reconciliation which demands acceptance and understanding.
+The only sin that God does not forgive is our lack of pardon toward others (Mt 6:14).
+That is why one should try to reconcile yourself before it is too late!

-• Today there are many persons who cry out “Justice!”
+Today there are many people who cry out for justice!
 What meaning does evangelical justice have for me?